 Another great benefit is the 50+ training exercises included with the putting green.

 If you are looking for a brilliant indoor putting green with a great roll and a quick speed then this is worth checking out.
-Both the 10-feet and 13-feet mats a little pricier than the PuttOut Pro, but will provide years of great use.
+Both the 10-feet and 13-feet mats are a little pricier than the PuttOut Pro, but will provide years of great use.

 In fourth place we have something a little different.
 The first three putting greens are great products, but do lack a proper golf hole.
 Personally I don’t find this an issue when practicing my putting at home, but if you are looking for a quick and effective solution consider the Upstreet putting mat.